 Easy Dutch Oven Pulled Chicken – Mexican Style!

-Here is why you are going to love this big-batch recipe
+Here is why you are going to love this recipe

 It’s ONE Pot!
-This shredded chicken recipe is probably the easiest one-pot recipe around.
-You don’t even need to brown the meat. just coat the chicken with spices, add the liquids and spice, and pop it in the oven.
+This shredded chicken recipe is probably the easiest one-pot Dutch oven recipe around.
+You don’t even need to brown the meat.
+Just coat the chicken with spices, add the liquids and spice, and pop it in the oven.
 It’s such a simple recipe that you’ll love to have up your sleeve!
-Plus don’t you just love a meal that is full of flavor but requires very little effort?
+Plus, don’t you just love a meal that is full of flavor but requires very little effort?

 This easy recipe has SO MANY USES and different ways to eat it.
 Think any kind of Mexican, salad & rice bowls, I’ve even made toasties with this one.